zulip/zulip/templates/zerver/for/open-source.md

 Get events from GitHub, Travis CI, JIRA, and
 [hundreds of other tools](/integrations) right in Zulip.
 Topics give each issue its own place for discussion.

+### Quality data export

+Our high quality export and import tools ensure you can always move from [zulipchat.com](https://zulipchat.com) hosting to your own servers.

+### Scale to thousands of users

+For those running Zulip at home, we’ve done a lot of work to ensure that drive-by members of the community don’t consume too many disk or CPU resources.
+A Zulip server with 1000 active members and 10000 inactive members takes about as many resources as a Zulip server with 1000 active members.

 ### Free and open source